 Cuba had not ratified the ICCPR or the ICESCR, both of which it had signed in February 2008, nor the Rome Statute of the International Criminal Court.
 Likewise, Cuba had not recognized the competence of the UN Committee against Torture nor the UN Committee on Enforced Disappearances to receive and consider communications from victims or other states parties.

 Freedoms of expression and association

-Government critics continued to experience harassment, “acts of repudiation” (demonstrations led by government supporters with participation of state security officials).
+Government critics continued to experience harassment including “acts of repudiation” (demonstrations led by government supporters and involving state security officials).